 Walk inside one of these Grade II-listed buildings, and it’s a different story.

 Start with Videotage, which has been going since 1986.
 It exhibits both experimental video art and also archives Hong Kong’s new-media work.
-In January, Videotage launched the One World Exposition, linking young artists from mainland China and Hong Kong in an exhibition called #you #me #ourselfies.
+In January, Videotage launched the One World Exposition, linking young artists from the Chinese mainland and Hong Kong in an exhibition called #you #me #ourselfies.

 Next door at Unit 14, 1a Space also focuses on contemporary visual art, spanning video and graffiti, as well as hosting ad-hoc talks and performances.